Page Content

 • The subject matter of the data and duration of the processing;

-• The type of personal data and categories of data subject.
+• The type of personal data being processed.

 • The obligations and rights of Cowper Care as the Data Controller.